pipwilson/LibrariesWestLoans/README.md

 # LibrariesWestLoans

-Show which books you're currently borrowing from a LibrariesWest library
+Show which books you're currently borrowing from a LibrariesWest library.